MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/ServicesLoadBalancingNetworking/DNSForServicesPods/README.md

 ```

 Not headless: resolve it to the port number and the domain name (A record name).
-Headless: resolve it to a set which contains, for each pod, a port number and a domain name
+Headless: resolve it to a set which contains, for each pod, a port number and a domain name.

 ```
 # Note: headless domain name